inductivekickback/nrf_servo/README.md

  - A pulse of 1.5ms (7.5% duty cycle) is 90 degrees
  - A pulse of 2.0ms (10% duty cycle) is 180 degrees

-However, these pulse widths are not standardized so it's not uncommon to find servos where 0 degrees corresponds to a pulse of 0.5ms and 180 degrees is 2.5ms.
+However, these pulse widths are not standardized so it's not uncommon to find servos where, for example, 0 degrees corresponds to a pulse of 0.5ms and 180 degrees is 2.5ms.
 If a pulse width is used that is outside of the range of a given servo then the servo's motor can stall, drawing an undesirable amount of current.

 ### About the driver
 The NRFX PWM driver works well with servos.
 However, mapping individual servss to channels of particular instances of PWM peripherals is a chore.
 This driver automatically assigns PWM channels to each servo device in the DT so the application doesn't have to.
 Of course PWM peripherals might be needed for other purposes in the application so access to specific instances can be denied via the CONFIG_NRF_SW_SERVO_ALLOW_PWMX settings.